NandaniKumari05/Registration-Form/README.md

 # Registration-Form
-This is a Responsive Registration Form built using HTML.
+This is a Responsive Registration Form built using HTML and CSS.
 Users can submit their Name, Email, Phone, DOB, Gender, and Course deatails through the form.

 #Features